mozilla-services/heka/docs/source/configuration.rst

     third uses one hour for each of 168 data points, or 7 days of retention.
     Finally, the fourth uses 12 hours for each of 1456 data points, representing two years of data.
+- folder_perm (string, optional):
+    Permission mask to be applied to folders created in the whisper database file tree.
+Must be a string representation of an octal integer.
+Defaults to "700".

 Example: